xStormyy/lite-xl.github.io/en/usage.md

 `plugins` directory so that it is not automatically loaded.
 The plugin can then be loaded manually as needed by using the `require` function.

-Plugins can be downloaded from the [plugins repository](https://github.com/rxi/lite-plugins).
+Plugins can be downloaded from the [plugins repository].

 ## Restarting the editor